Buy Bitcoin in France

 CEX.IO is available in most countries around the world.
 Founded in 2013 with its headquarters in London, this cryptocurrency exchange allows users to buy and sell Bitcoin, as well as a selection of altcoins.

-Both credit cards and SEPA bank transfers are accepted payment methods, with low fees of 0%–0.2% on trades.
-CEX.IO offers both a trading platform and a brokerage service, both entail different fees.
+Both credit cards and SEPA bank transfers are accepted payment methods, with low fees of 0%–0.25% on trades.
+CEX.IO offers both a trading platform and a brokerage service, entailing different fees.
 You can read my full CEX.io review here.

 bitFlyer

-bitFlyer is a regulated Japanese cryptocurrency exchange that has an European branch offering services in France as well.
+bitFlyer is a regulated Japanese cryptocurrency exchange that has a European branch offering services in France as well.

-You can buy BTC, ETH, BCH, ETC, LTC, MONA and LSK with EUR deposits, credit and debit cards, SEPA and PayPal payments.
-Regular cryptocurrency buys and sells are free, but subject to bitFlyer’s exchange rate.
+You can buy BTC, ETH, BCH, ETC, and LTC with EUR deposits, credit and debit cards, SEPA, and PayPal payments.
+Regular cryptocurrency buys and sells are free but subject to bitFlyer’s exchange rate.
 You can read my full review of bitFlyer here.

 Paxful

-Sellers on Paxful accept over 300 payment methods, including SEPA bank transfers, Visa, MasterCard and PayPal.
-If you’re buying Bitcoins on Paxful, you won’t have to pay any fee to the site itself, but the price of Bitcoin is traded at a premium because of this.
+Sellers on Paxful accept over 300 payment methods, including SEPA bank transfers, Visa, MasterCard, and PayPal.
+If you’re buying Bitcoin on Paxful, you won’t have to pay any fee to the site itself, but the price of Bitcoin is traded at a premium because of this.
 You can read my full Paxful Review here.

 Changelly

-6. How many Bitcoin ATMs are there in France?
+6. How many Bitcoin ATMs are in France?

-As of 2019ֿ, there are 3 Bitcoin ATMs in France, according to CoinATMRadar.
-These are spread around the country, with none in Paris so far.
+As of 2024, there are 17 Bitcoin ATMs in France, according to CoinATMRadar.
+There are 12 Bitcoin ATMs in Paris.

 7. Conclusion